 Baruco by Cuzco is my second restaurant to go out into the evening is Baruco The location is in the centrum, and the food is delicious, live music, high setting and the architecture of the restaurant bring you in the heart of Cartagena,

 Perú Fusion is a nice restaurant, and the Peruvian food is lovely.

 Located in front of the Clocktower next to Donde Fidel is this famous bar with beautiful architectural arches.
 This two-story bar is the place to be around at 1 am when other bars and restaurants go closing.
 Beautiful people and travelers can dance here on Latin music, reggaeton, salsa, and merengue.
 It is this bar where I learned about the typical music champeta, a mix of African, Reggae, and Latin what is typical for Cartagena, and I loved it.
 In the evening this a beautiful place to visit.
 After an active nightlife, it is always nice to have a productive next day, and an excellent place to start is the Castillo.

 Castillo de San Felipe, Fortificaciones Cartagena De Indias

-While visiting the fortress is will be explained that the first part was designed by a Dutch engineer and in 1697 it fell during the siege led by the French Navy.
+While visiting the fortress will be explained that the first part was designed by a Dutch engineer, and in 1697 it fell during the siege led by the French Navy.
 The remains where forfeited by engineer Herrera y Sotomayor and this was tested attacked under British commander Edward Vernon in 1741.
-In 1762, 21 years later the Spanish engineer Antonio de Arévalo made an enlargement of the fortress.
+In 1762, 21 years later, the Spanish engineer Antonio de Arévalo made an enlargement of the fortress.

 What I found fascinating is how they placed the cannons and that they made tunnels underneath the ground with explosives in the case of a massive attack by infantry.
 This engineering and architecture of the structure made history by victory and a successful defense at San Felipe de Barajas and the historical city.